vuongducphuong/documentation/content/applications/marketing/sms_marketing/essentials/sms_campaign_settings.rst

    :align: center
    :alt: Select the SMS Template option in the Technical dropdown on the Settings app.

-Inside of the :guilabel:`SMS Templates` dashboard, Odoo reveals an entire page of :abbr:`SMS (Short Message Service)` templates.
+Inside of the :guilabel:`SMS Templates` dashboard, Leansoft reveals an entire page of :abbr:`SMS (Short Message Service)` templates.
 The default :guilabel:`List` view showcases each template's name, and to which recipients it applies.